xmyqsh/FSN/README.md

 Fully Sparse Network

 ```
+FSN is inspired by StarNet and based on SECOND.
+It has good PEDESTRIAN AP as StarNet does.

-6.5 FPS on Waymo Open Dataset
+6.5 FPS on Waymo Open Dataset with a coarse designed network.

-Easy to learn, no more than 4 epcho for training
+Easy to learn, no more than 4 epoch for training

 No ground plane detection, no class-wise balancing, no ensemble, one model result

 No FPN, one scale feature detection

-No history or futher data using, on using current frame.
+No history or futher data using, only using current frame.

 In a word, just a innovate new feature has been used, no bells and whistles.